<Swipe through & see who’s who!>

 Jasmine Steptoe

-MINDFULNESS & BEEKEEPING - Exploring Beekeeping as a Mindfulness Practice and the Impact on Our Overall Health and Wellness
+Topic: Mindfulness & Beekeeping - Exploring Beekeeping as a Mindfulness Practice and the Impact on Our Overall Health and Wellness

 Jasmine Steptoe is a life-long resident of Bluefield and a first generation hobbyist beekeeper.
 She belongs to the Appalachian Beekeeping Collective as a beekeeping partner.
 With many eclectic interests and hobbies, she is an enthusiast with a passion for not only beekeeping but vintage collectibles and antiques, flower gardening, wellness, and all activities related to enjoying the great outdoors of the Appalachian mountains.
 With nearly 14 years of experience in adult male corrections, in varying roles, she has dedicated her career to rehabilitation and growth, most recently providing individual and group counseling to individuals in a residential-style addiction recovery program with special emphasis on cognitive behavioral change and mindfulness-based treatment.
 When she's not working, she's likely to be spotted at the local thrift stores, on a hiking trail, styling one of her antique booths, or driving around town in her Smart ForTwo with her adorable Yorkie, Axel.